 This part of the scrunchie is optional, but it adds a fun detail.

-Fold the 8" strip with pointed ends in half, right sides together..
-With 1/4" seam allowances, sew from one point in toward the center, then stop.
-Sew from the other point in toward the center, and then stop, leaving a 1-2" gap for turning.
+Fold the 8" strip with pointed ends in half, right sides together.
+Using a 1/4" seam allowance, sew from one point in toward the center, then stop.
+Sew from the other point in toward the center, and then stop, leaving a 1" to 2" gap for turning.

-Trim the points to reduce bulk, then turn the piece right side out.
+Trim the seams at the corner points to reduce bulk, then turn the tie right side out and press.

 Add the Tie to Your Scrunchie

 Remember hair scrunchies when you are cutting out other sewing projects.
-Save up the scraps that are large enough and use mass production methods to sew a pile of hair scrunchies at a time.
+Save up the scraps that are large enough and use assembly-line methods to sew a pile of hair scrunchies at a time.

-If you have smaller scraps that are still at least 3" wide, you can even piece them together to make a... patchwork scrunchie!
+If you have smaller scraps that are still at least 3" wide, you can piece them together to make a patchwork scrunchie!